 Cleaning methods differ quite a bit between commercial and home cooking equipment.

 You might think that your home kitchen is sparkling clean, but there are many hidden surfaces and spaces for spilt liquid and food to end up.
 Commercial cooking equipment needs to be kept to a higher standard of cleanliness.
 As such, certain parts of industrial appliances are easier to get to for the required daily cleaning regimes.

 Home cooking equipment usually doesn’t require that you open it up or move it around to clean it.
 Restaurant kitchens allow for cleaning all around appliances so that all spillages are cleared away.

 Need Commercial Cooking Equipment for Your Kitchen?

 Caterware Connection offers a variety of high-quality commercial catering equipment and design.
-We can supply and install equipment for restaurants, boarding houses, retirement homes, bakeries, and more.
+We can supply and install equipment for restaurants, retirement homes, bakeries, remote sites, and more.